Cloud-Kumpel/CloudKumpel/_posts/2021-08-18-Microsoft-Lists-Sync-Comming.md

 In case of sync issues, there will be a dedicated view containing all conflicts.
 From this view you can export conflicting list items as csv.

+When starting the synchronisation, the whole list will be synced.
+All changes are a differential sync.
+Compared to file sync the required bandwidth is to neglect.

 ## Known limitations
 With the start of the new feature, there are some limitations according to this [Microsoft Support article](https://support.microsoft.com/en-us/office/edit-lists-offline-41403c3e-1795-4e07-b56b-ae591cbde2f9):
 ### Only Windows 10